YoungXinyu1802/labweb/research/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Research

-Scientific exploration can be bottle-necked by the limited data human brain could process.
-We are interested in enabling machine intelligence to assist human experts, to broaden our understanding of the world.
+We are interested in perception, reasoning, and discovery on the purpose of scientific discovery.

+## Perception : 2D/3D Vision

+## Reasoning : Neurosymbolic Modeling

+## Discovery : Interpretability